canarybit/cc-docs/docs/tower.md

     package_reboot_if_required: true
     ```

-*❗ **UNVERIFIED:** The security characteritstic of this environment are not verified!
-**You are still trusting the hypervisor/infrastructure provider.**
+❗ **UNVERIFIED**: The security characteritstic of this environment are not verified! **You are still trusting the hypervisor/infrastructure provider.**

-For full-privacy and highest security level, verify the environment with CanaryBit Attestation service.*
+For full-privacy and highest security level, verify the environment with CanaryBit Attestation service.

 ### Attested (verified)